stampit-org/stampit/README.md

 * Stamps are factory functions, so they don't need to be invoked with `new` (which couples callers to the implementation of object instantiation)
 * Stamps don't create parent-child class hierarchies.
 Class hierarchies create "is-a" relationships between classes.
 Stamp composition creates "has-a" or "uses-a" relationships, instead.
 For that reason, stamp inheritance is less brittle than class inheritance.

-All of these stampit methods may be called multiple times to add more elements to the factory.

 ## What's the Point?